Ricky Ray: Fresno Frenzy

-Canadian Football League

-Edmonton Eskimos
+Edmonton Eskimos (first stint)

 In 2002, Ray made the CFL's Edmonton Eskimos out of training camp.
 The Eskimos were considered one of the strongest teams in the West Division at the time.
 However, the Eskimos were deep at quarterback.
 Starter Jason Maas was considered one of the best at his position in the league.
 Ray started the season as the Eskimos' third-string quarterback.

 Late in the fourth quarter of a Week Four game against the Saskatchewan Roughriders, Maas was knocked out of the game, and would not be available for the Week Five matchup against the rival BC Lions.
 Ray made his debut relieving Maas in the Saskatchewan game and his first start against the Lions, throwing for four touchdowns.
 Ray threw for 2,991 yards, 24 touchdowns, and nine interceptions with a quarterback rating of 101.3, highest in the league.

 With Maas still recovering from injury, Ray led the Eskimos to the Grey Cup game against Montréal.
-Ray threw for 324 yards, but the Eskimos lost the 90th Grey Cup to the Alouettes 26-16 at home.
+Ray threw for 324 yards, but the Eskimos lost the 90th Grey Cup to the Alouettes 26–16 at home.
 Ray failed to convert on a vital two-point conversion late in the game that could have tied the affair at 18–18.
 The failure forced the Eskimos into an onside kick attempt, which failed as Montréal returned it for a touchdown and took a lead that they would not lose.
 During the year, Ray received Offensive Player of the Week and Month honours, but was ineligible for the Offensive Rookie of the Year award, due to his brief NFL experience.

 Maas returned for the 2003 season, setting up a quarterback duel between Maas and Ray during training camp.
 However, Maas sustained a back injury during the off-season, a condition that would require surgery.
 Ray remained the starter even after Maas returned.

 Despite splitting time early in the year, Ray ended with a 67.6 completion percentage, 4,640 yards, 35 touchdowns and 13 interceptions and was a candidate for the Most Outstanding Player award.
 The Eskimos rebounded from their slow start and made the playoffs, defeating the Saskatchewan Roughriders in the Western final as Ray threw for 356 yards.
 The 91st Grey Cup in Regina, Saskatchewan featured the Eskimos against the Alouettes.
 The Eskimos defeated the Alouettes 34–22, for the team's first Grey Cup in a decade.
 Ray played exceptionally against Alouettes coach Don Matthews's renowned blitzing defense, completing 22 of 32 passes for 301 yards and two touchdowns.